How do I get right with God?

 The bad news is that the penalty for sin is death.
 “The soul who sins is the one who will die” (Ezekiel 18:4).
 The good news is that a loving God has pursued us in order to bring us salvation.
 Jesus declared His purpose was “to seek and to save what was lost” (Luke 19:10), and He pronounced His purpose accomplished when He died on the cross with the words, “It is finished!”
 (John 19:30).

 Having a right relationship with God begins with acknowledging your sin.
-Next comes a humble confession of your sin to God (Isaiah 57:15) and a determination to forsake the sin.
+Next comes a humble confession of your sin to God (Isaiah 57:15).
 “For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved” (Romans 10:10).

 This repentance must be accompanied by faith – specifically, faith that Jesus’ sacrificial death and miraculous resurrection qualify Him to be your Savior.
 “If you confess with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).
 Many other passages speak of the necessity of faith, such as John 20:27; Acts 16:31; Galatians 2:16; 3:11, 26; and Ephesians 2:8.